How to manage end-of-life solar PV

 Specialist solar PV recyclers can recover up to 90% of a solar panel for reuse.

 In Victoria there are several reputable recyclers who reprocess solar PV panels.
-Installers can ccontact these facilities below or their local government authority for the nearest collection point and more information on the process to recycle solar PV panels:
+Installers can ccontact these facilities below or their local government authority for the nearest collection point:

 Acts, regulations and guidelines